CatalinaID/geekgirls/_posts/mobile/2017-01-15-Tracking-Mobile-Apps-Crashes-Easily-Using-Crashlytics-by-Fabric.md

       <br/>
       <br/>

-      <strong><span style="color:gray; font-size: 200%; line-height: 1; ">Why should we care to crashes?</span></strong>
+      <span style="font-size: 200%; line-height: 1.5; ">Why should we care to crashes?</span>

       <br/>
       <br/>

-      <span style="font-size: 120%; line-height: 0.7; "> Those problems are serious things because mostly it trigger users to give bad rating or review.
+      <span style="font-size: 120%; line-height: 1.2; "> Those problems are serious things because mostly it trigger users to give bad rating or review.
 So how to handle it?
 If you’re in development, it’s simple.
 On Android, you only needs to look at logcat and there will be stacktraces related to the crash, like on [to do add image].
 But, be careful, if the dialog appears, don’t press OK (to close) first, just let it appears while you checking on the logcat. </span>

     </div>
     <div class="row">